KothaNikhil/FactoryManagement/README.md

 - See FactoryManagement.Tests/BackupServiceTests.cs for the test-specific implementation that writes backups to `%TEMP%/FactoryManagementTests/<GUID>`.

 This keeps tests reliable and prevents flakiness due to external file locks.

+## Default Auto Backup

+The application maintains a rolling default backup file named `DefaultBackup.json` in Documents\FactoryManagement\Backups.
+It is automatically updated after each successful data save and on startup.
+This default backup is write-protected and cannot be deleted from within the application UI.
+Use timestamped backups (`Backup_yyyyMMdd_HHmmss.json`) for manual archive/restore operations.
 # Factory Management System

 A comprehensive WPF application for managing factory inventory and transactions for agricultural products.